Who can join a Medicare Advantage Plan?

 When can you join a health or drug plan?

-Find out when you can sign up for or change your Medicare Advantage Plan (Part C) or Medicare Prescription Drug Coverage (Part D).
+Find out when you can sign up for or change your Medicare coverage.
+This includes your Medicare Advantage Plan (Part C) or Medicare Prescription Drug Coverage (Part D).